-Management fee expense is disclosed on the statement of profit or loss and comprehensive income while advisory board compensation is disclosed in note 8 to the financial statements.
+Management fee expenses is disclosed in the statement of comprehensive income while advisory board compensation is disclosed in note 8 to the financial statements.
 Management fee payable is disclosed on the statement of financial position.

 Trade transactions on the Saudi stock exchange are executed through the Fund Manager.